Darkkey/erlamsa/README.md

 ## Features

 - mutational-based fuzzing engine based on radamsa;
-- support for fuzzing protocols over HTTP, TCP, UDP, and raw IP/network, support of fuzzing over TLS;
+- support for fuzzing protocols over HTTP, TCP, UDP, and raw IP/network, support of fuzzing over TLS, HTTP/2 fuzzing proxy mode;
 - built-in fuzzing proxy for MitMing and fuzzing connection(s) between target's client and server;
 - FaaS (fuzzing-as-a-service) mode, plain HTTP and HTTP/json queries are supported;
 - Examples on how to call erlamsa from C#, Node.js, Go, Python2/3 are available (see clients/);